emdailey/spot/doc/manual/hsc.rst

 If you prefer to set it manually, you can type RA and DEC coordinates into the corresponding boxes under the "Pointing" section of the GUI and click "Set manually".
-You can use sexigesimal format, with RA in H:M:S and DEC in D:M:S or decimal numbers interpreted as degrees.
+You can use sexagesimal format, with RA in H:M:S and DEC in D:M:S or decimal numbers interpreted as degrees.

 ==========================